Melioidosis: Pathogenesis

 While B. pseudomallei can survive in phagocytic cells, these cells can kill B. pseudomallei by several mechanisms.
 Macrophages activated by interferon gamma (IFN) have improved the killing of B. pseudomallei via the production of inducible nitric oxide synthase.
-Acidification of the endosome and degradation of the bacteria is also possible, however, the bacterial capsule and LPS makes B. pseudomallei resistant to lysosomal degradation.
+Acidification of the endosome and degradation of the bacteria is also possible, however, the bacterial capsule and LPS make B. pseudomallei resistant to lysosomal degradation.
 Once B. pseudomallei escapes into the host cytosol it can be recognized by pattern recognition receptors such as NOD-like receptors, triggering the formation of the inflammasome and activation of caspase 1, which induces death of the host cell by pyroptosis and further activation of the immune system.
 Several systemic host defenses also contribute to the immune response.
-B. pseudomallei triggers both the complement system and coagulation cascade, however the thick bacterial capsule prevent the action of the complement membrane attack complex.
+B. pseudomallei triggers both the complement system and coagulation cascade, however, the thick bacterial capsule prevents the action of the complement membrane attack complex.

 Additional elements of the immune system are activated by the host toll-like receptors such as TLR2, TLR4, and TLR5 that recognize the conserved pieces of the bacteria such as LPS and flagella.
 This activation results in the production of cytokines such as Interleukin 1 beta (IL-1β) and Interleukin 18 (IL-18).
 IL-18 increases IFN production through natural killer cells while IL-1beta reduces the IFN production.
 These immune molecules drive the recruitment of other immune cells such as neutrophils, dendritic cells, B cells, and T cells to the site of infection.
 T cells seem to be particularly important for controlling B. pseudomallei; T cell numbers are increased in survivors, and low T cell numbers are associated with a high risk of death from melioidosis.
 Despite this, HIV infection is not a risk factor for melioidosis.
 Although macrophages show deregulated cytokine responses in individuals with HIV infection, bacterial internalization and intracellular killing are still effective.
-People infected with B. pseudomallei may develop antibodies against the bacteria, and people that live in endemic areas tend to have antibodies in their blood that recognize B. pseudomallei.
+People infected with B. pseudomallei may develop antibodies against the bacteria, and people who live in endemic areas tend to have antibodies in their blood that recognize B. pseudomallei.
 However, the effectiveness of these antibodies at preventing melioidosis is unclear.

 B. pseudomallei can remain latent in the human body for up to 29 years until it is reactivated during human immunosuppression or stress response.
 However, the site of bacteria during latent infection and the mechanism by which they avoid immune recognition for years are both unclear.
 Amongst mechanisms suggested are: residing in the nucleus of the cell to prevent being digested, entering a stage of slower growth, antibiotic resistance, and genetic adaption to the host environment.
 Granulomas (containing neutrophils, macrophages, lymphocytes, and multinucleated giant cells) formed at the infection site in melioidosis have been associated with latent infection in humans.